-“Give ‘em some tough love.”
-It’s an often-repeated saying in relationships, both with kids and adults.
+“Give ’em some tough love.”
+It’s an often-repeated saying in regards to relationships, both with kids and adults.
 Let’s say your kid is acting out.
-It’s common, as a parent, to use a bit of tough love to teach your child a lesson — for example, warning them that you’ll take away that night’s screen time if they continue throwing peas at the dinner table.
+It’s common, as a parent, to use a bit of tough love to teach your child a lesson.
+Warning them, for example, that you’ll take away that night’s screen time if they continue throwing peas at the dinner table.
 But similar strategies of course shouldn’t be used when dealing with other adults — including your spouse.

 Ultimatums, per Ibarra, tend to feel increasingly necessary the longer a person goes without setting boundaries.
 For example, if you notice your spouse drinking too much but don’t say anything, you’ll internalize frustration and blow up later on when it really matters –– like when it starts to affect their health or behavior in more negative ways.
 At that point, when the stakes are higher, ultimatum will feel like the only option.To avoid the need to threaten or control your partner later on, be intentional about enforcing healthy boundaries now.
 Part of doing that is recognizing your own responsibility to self-advocate.